JobsonAlmeidaTech/VemSerTech_Module2FinalProject_Group/README.md

 ## Purpose

 At the end of the second module, each student was asked to carry out an individual project and a group project.
 This project refers to the group one.
 The objective of this project was to build a system to manage a car rental.
 The following text bellow contains all the project requirements that were written by the module teacher.
-To build this project we used javascript and typescript languages and  to model it we used the unified modeling language (UML).
+To build this project we used typescript language and to model it we used the unified modeling language (UML).

 ## Requirements